-- An allocation is a block of service unit (SUs) that allows a user to run jobs on a cluster - > One SU is one core-hour - > Example - 40 SUs will be charged for a job that runs 10 hours on 4 cores - ➤ LONI & HPC users: All LONI clusters, SuperMikell and SuperMIC jobs need to be charged to a valid allocation. - It is FREE to have an allocation and use LSU HPC/LONI resources.
+- An allocation is a block of service unit (SUs) that allows a user to run jobs on a cluster - One SU is one core-hour - Example - 40 SUs will be charged for a job that runs 10 hours on 4 cores - LONI & HPC users: All LONI clusters, SuperMikell and SuperMIC jobs need to be charged to a valid allocation. - It is FREE to have allocation and use LSU HPC/LONI resources, but there is a value of approximately \$0.1/core-hour from other sources (e.g. taxpayer)

-Who can request an Allocation?
+Who can request allocation?

-- Only Full Time LSU/LONI Faculty member at LONI member institutions can act as Principle Investigators (PI) and request LSU HPC/LONI Allocations. - Rule of Thumb: If you can sponsor user accounts, you can request allocations. - Everyone else will need to join an existing allocation of a PI, usually your advisor or course instructor (if your course requires a LSU HPC/LONI account). - ➤ As a non-PI, your goal is to help your PI understand the allocation policy and prepare the allocation request.
+- Only Full Time LSU/LONI Faculty member at LONI member institutions can act as Principle Investigators (PI) and request LSU HPC/LONI Allocations. - Rule of Thumb: If you can sponsor user accounts, you can request allocations. - Everyone else will need to join an existing allocation of a PI, usually your advisor or course instructor (if your course requires a LSU HPC/LONI account). - As a non-PI, your goal is to help your PI understand the allocation policy and prepare the allocation request.